Fire Management Assistance Grant Program

 - Potential for major economic impact.

 FMAGP provides a 75% federal cost-share reimbursement to Grantees for actual costs.
 In Florida, local agencies that assist with the fighting of declared wildfires are considered to be acting in a mutual aid capacity for the State Division of Forestry.
-As such, current procedures call for the State to pay the 25% non-federal share on behalf of local agencies responding to wildfires in a firefighting capacity.
+As such, current procedures call for the State to pay the 25% non-federal share on behalf of local agencies responding to wildfires in a mutual aid capacity.
 Local responding agencies are currently required to pay the 25% non-federal share on non-firefighting activities, which typically includes emergency protective measures such as evacuations, sheltering, and other non-firefighting activity.